result 282

 Magnesium oxide use during pregnancy is generally acceptable.
 No evidence of fetal risk has been found in controlled studies in pregnant women.
 During breastfeeding, magnesium supplements of 350-400 mg/day are recommended.

-RELATED: Can Magnesium Oxide Be Crushed
+RELATED: How Does Magnesium Oxide Form

 Can You Take Extra Magnesium While Pregnant?